-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate the Journal Gazette Least Biased due to a balanced editorial page and High for factual reporting based on proper sourcing and a clean fact check record.
+- Overall, we rate the Journal Gazette Least Biased due to a balanced editorial page and High for factual reporting based on proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 Founded in 1863, The Journal Gazette is a daily newspaper from Fort Wayne, Indiana.
-The current editor is Sherry Skufca.

 Funded by / Ownership

-The paper is owned by The Journal Gazette Co. and revenue is generated through advertising and subscription fees.
+The paper is owned by The Journal Gazette Co., and revenue is generated through advertising and subscription fees.

 Analysis / Bias

 In review, the Journal Gazette covers local news with journalists and reporters throughout the Fort Wayne region.
 For national news, they use the Associated Press.
 All news is reported with minimal loaded words and bias.
 The Journal Gazette always sources its information properly.

-Last Updated on May 17, 2020 by Media Bias Fact Check
+Last Updated on May 24, 2023 by Media Bias Fact Check

 Left vs. Right Bias: How we rate the bias of media sources